-The highest risk for ASF entry to Bhutan is associated with cross border movement of domestic and wild pigs followed by illegal import of pork and pork products.
+The highest risk for ASF entry to Bhutan is associated with cross-border movement of domestic and wild pigs followed by illegal import of pork and pork products.
 Illegal import of pig feed, feed ingredients, and live pigs for breeding possess a moderate risk of ASF entry.
+Considering the current pig farming practices in the country, the risk of transmission/spread of ASF in the country due to poor farm biosecurity practices remains high.